dottjt/plastic/chapters/08-birthday.md

 I block her.

-Hoping to disperse it's lovely little claws into your spread, violating what little aspiration you have to weed your way back to safety.
-At first it shrieks in a mad outburst, indicating it's own displeasure with the world.
+Hoping to disperse its lovely little claws into your spread, violating what little aspiration you have to weed your way back to safety.
+At first it shrieks in a mad outburst, indicating its own displeasure with the world.
 Then it withers into a cloud of mould to suffocate any amount of apprehension from gaining necessary foothold.
 Lastly it smothers in absolute quantity, absorbing scar tissue and trauma at an incomprehensible rate.
 And once it's all over, in the snap of a heartbeat, it was as if nothing remained at all.
 A desolate fire of dementia, swept clean in an enticing devastation of brilliance.

 ### Attempted Suicide

 Saturday morning.
 Sunday autopsy.
 Duck-taped to the underside of my desk, I vainly attempt to rip the pistol from the fragmented clumps of dust underlying the trigger, pointing the barrel of the gun at my head.
 I can feel it sneeze.
-Manic in it's worry.
+Manic in its worry.
 I cry.
 I whimper.
 I breathe.
 I scream.
 I sustain it.
 I scream so loud I can feel my throat polymerise blood into tracks of .
 Ears turning a bright purple.
 My finger slips, and I am interrupted.
 "Shut the fuck up!" my neighbour shouts from across the hall, furious at the relative loss of peace my existence has caused to their regular programming.
 I put the gun down and continue to stare at the wall in front of me, splintered in the flakes of white gloss peeling in the isolated sections of my unjustified desire to live.
 The doorbell rings.
 It's my friend.
 It's my birthday.
 I just want to die.

 ### Introduce Friend